dinkar1708/flutter_riverpod_template/README.md

 For example API usage, refer to the [API List](documentation/API_LIST.md).

 # FAQ
+- Can use the `hooks_riverpod` package, StatefulHookConsumerWidget which offers HookWidget and ConsumerStatefulWidget both features.
 - All pages must be suffixed by 'Page' to generate auto router automatically Example
 Correct - HomePage  // at the end must add Page